|

 is the author of a scholarly book, Configurations

-of Faust (1980), a poetry collection, Making My Name (1990), and is co-editor, with
+of Faust (1980), a poetry collection, Making My Name (1990), two chapbooks, Apocalypse Clam (2006) and On Account of Darkness (2011), both published by Finishing Line Press, and is co-editor, with

 Eduardo González-Viaña, of a bilingual volume